PlatformIO looks for the tests in the project test_dir.

 the test_filter option in “platformio.ini” (Project Configuration File) or the

-pio test --filteroption on the CLI will restrict the tests to only those test applications inside a folder with a path and folder name matching the filter
+pio test --filteroption on the CLI will restrict the tests to only those test suites whose path is relative to the test_dir and matches the filter

 the test_ignore option in “platformio.ini” (Project Configuration File) or the

-pio test --ignoreoption on the CLI will ignore all test applications inside a folder with a path and folder name matching the filter.
+pio test --ignoreoption on the CLI will ignore test suites whose path is relative to the test_dir and matches the filter.

 Example of using the filter / ignore option in “platformio.ini” (Project Configuration File) for the Pizza Project below: